+Randolph Community College is committed to providing reasonable accommodations for all students with documented disabilities.
 Applicants with disabilities who wish to request accommodations in compliance with the Vocational Rehabilitation Act of 1974 and the Americans with Disabilities Act of 1990 must identify themselves to the admissions counselor before placement testing.

-If you would like to receive a Request for Accommodation form or would like more information, E-mail Student Services at ssmuse@randolph.cc.nc.us or call (336) 633-0224.
+If you would like to receive a Request for Accommodation form, a copy of the College's policy on accommodations for students with disabilities, or would like more information, E-mail Student Services at ssmuse@randolph.edu or call (336) 633-0224.